seanbaxter/circle/pattern/pattern.md

 A medium triangle
 ```

 We can use any meta statements inside the _match-expression_, as we do in the _enum-specifier_ that begins this sample.
 First we loop over the enumerators in `shape_t`.
 Inside that we define an array defining small, medium and large radius limits, and meta for over that.
 The indices are concatenated into a `std::string` _at compile time_.
 We branch over `r_limit` to conditionally include a comparison test in the pattern if `r_limit` isn't -1.
 The right-hand side of the clause returns `@string(s)`, which is the string literal version of the compile-time concatenated string.
-Normally we'd need to include a _trailing-return-type_ in the _match-expression_ to allow returning different types, but string literals are array types, and array return types decay to pointers to their underlying types, avoiding a return-type-deduction failure.
+Normally we'd need to include a _trailing-return-type_ in the _match-expression_ to allow returning different types, but string literals are array types, and when returned from functions arrays decay to pointer types, avoiding return-type-deduction failure.

 ## Patterns involving types